CartoDB/documentation/app/content/carto-user-manual/maps/add-source.md

 CARTO allows to create geospatial tables in an organization's CARTO Datawarehouse by importing files from your computer or via URL.
 Once a file is imported, the resulting table can be previewed in Data Explorer and used in Builder and external applications to create maps.

+#### Supported formats
+Currently, the import of CSV, GeoJSON and Shapefiles (in a zip package) is supported.
+The size limit for a single import process is 512MB.
+Please [get in touch](mailto:support@carto.com) with us if you need a higher limit.

+For CSV files, CARTO will try and autodetect the geometry column or create the geometries from latitude/longitude columns.
+The supported column names are:
+* For *geometry*: `geom,Geom,geometry,the_geom,wkt,wkb`
+* For *latitude*: `latitude,lat,Latitude`
+* For *longitude*: `longitude,lon,Lon,Longitude,lng,Lng`

+The expected delimiters are: comma (`,`), semi-colon (`;`) or a tabulation.

 From the Layers tab, go to the Sources panel, click on *Add source from...* and select *Import file*.
 A new dialog will open allowing you to import your data from your computer into the provisioned `CARTO Data Warehouse` connection.

 ![Add source import file](/img/cloud-native-workspace/maps/map_add_source_import_a_file.png)